More Fleet Locations = More Sales to Local Fleets

-Most obviously, in this case of a national waste management company many of us know, if you are anywhere else other than the Houston area, this fleet data will not show up in your area if your data source focuses on headquarters only.
-But, if you’re in California, Florida, Illinois, this company’s vehicles may be on the roads right alongside you.
-Location level data is how you can find these fleets.
+In this case of a national waste management company many of us know, if you are a local vendor or mobile fleet service anywhere other than the Houston area, this fleet data will not show up for you if your data source focuses on headquarters only.

-Let’s look at another example in the Los Angeles area, to see just how local this can get.
-For very large metro areas, fleet location data can help you see how a fleet is distributed across the whole area.
+Let’s look at another example in the Los Angeles area, to see how local this can get.
+For very large metro areas, you can see how a fleet is distributed across the whole area.
 This is useful if you serve a smaller radius:

 Sometimes, headquarters data is sufficient.
-Other times, you do really need location data.
+Other times, you will benefit from location data.
 Here’s how to decide which is right for you …

 When you might want HQ data

-Most often, trucking and fleet info is available for a company or government at the headquarters address.
-And there’s a total fleet or power unit count that represents the whole fleet.
+Most often, trucking and fleet info is available only at the headquarters address.
+The total fleet count or power unit count represents the whole fleet.

-If you sell nationally, this is fine.
+If you sell nationally, this can be fine.
 For many of our customers that sell nationwide, headquarters info and total counts are all they want.

-The most obvious reason for needing location data is, you serve a limited/regional geography or local service area.
-This includes fleet vendors that need to be local or physically present:
+When you serve a limited geography or local service area, location data will uncover more prospects for you.
+This includes fleet vendors that need to be physically present to deliver their product or service: